 This course is an in-person course.
-Any deviations from this document will be announced on the course Quercus page.
-Please keep regularly visiting the website link for Faculty updates and supports regarding any changes in course formats: FAS student FAQs.
+Any deviations from this document will be announced on the Quercus course pages.
+Please keep regularly visited the website link FAS student FAQs and the course pages at the Quercus.

 1. Course and Sections